agera-sdk/previous-version-2/README.md

 - Design an API that works across all platforms, including Android.
   - [ ] Provide ways of requesting permissions using asynchronous results that works across all platforms
+  - For asynchronous operations:
+    - Use Tokio runtime for non-browser targets
+    - Use JavaScript promises for browser targets
   - Always use `rialight_util::file_paths::os_based` instead of `rialight_util::file_paths` internally in path manipulations.
   - [ ] Windows
     - [ ] For native paths, the path prefix is either `drive:` or `\\`.  `drive` is a case-insensitive letter.